 You are entitled to access the personal data we holds about you and to have them rectified where necessary.
 In certain cases, you also have the right to have your data blocked or erased or to object to their processing.
 For more information, please see Articles 13 to 19 of the Regulation.

 To exercise any of these rights, please contact us using our contact form.
-We will reply within 3 days.
+We will reply within three months.
 Please note that in some cases restrictions under Article 20 of the Regulation may apply.

 How long do you keep my data?

-We keep log files - including your personal data - for up to 6 months.
+We keep log files - including your personal data - for up to two years.

 Who can I contact?